sebasacuna/tdd-katas/README.md

     * If number is multiple of three return Fizz
     * If number is multiple of five return Buzz
     * Otherwise return the number
+- [x] Greeter
+    * Write a Greeter class with greet function that receives a name as input and outputs Hello <name>.
+The signature of greet should not change throughout the kata.
+You are allowed to construct Greeter object as you please.

 ##### Tips